Four steps to offering a great support centre experience

 - Invite employees into the process.
 Give your employees a sense of ownership over their goals by including them in the goal development process.

 - Provide regular feedback.
-Industry leaders like Kris Duggan are praising the end of the annual performance review, and innovative companies like Adobe and Microsoft are already benefiting significantly from ditching the performance review in favor of regular communication between managers and employees.
+Industry leaders like Kris Duggan are praising the end of the annual performance review, and innovative companies like Adobe and Microsoft are already benefiting significantly from ditching the performance review in favour of regular communication between managers and employees.
 Buckingham and Goodall describe radically frequent check-ins as “a team’s killer app.”

 - Focus on coaching/guiding/mentoring employees.
 Many of today’s companies need employees with a high-level and multi-faceted skillset, which takes a lot of work to develop and cultivate.
 Rock and Jones note that “Millennials in particular crave learning and career growth.”

 - Get the right tools.
 Develop a sound structure to make recording goals, monitoring performance, and communicating between managers and employees as easy and clear as possible.
 GE has actually developed its own app that allows managers to deliver more regular feedback to their employees.
-Salesforce’s Wave Apps program can help you develop analytic and communication apps tailored to the performance management needs of your company.
+Salesforce’s Einstein Analytics Apps program can help you develop analytic and communication apps tailored to the performance management needs of your company.

 As James begins his career, he may not have to sweat over the annual review that his predecessors experienced.
 If Diane is part of the performance management revolution, then she and James will work closely on an ongoing basis to turn him into a company superstar.
 When James comes to work every day excited to exceed his goals, his company will benefit from his growing skills and high level of productivity.
 A great performance management process is a win-win-win for employees, managers, and a company’s bottom line.